 (if the previous answer is YES, verify it by asking the following two questions)

-Q2: What types of method can you obtain in this place?
+Q2: What types of method can be obtained in this place?

 1) a modern contraceptive method was NOT stated